 There’s something special about watching the sunrise from the highest peak.
 You see the land spread out below you for miles around.
 The sun is in the distance creating shadows over the landscape.
 It’s an incredible view and I want to share it with you.

 In this guide I want to share with you my experience climbing Merapi as well as reveal everything you need to know about climbing Merapi.
+It’s a trip I can arrange for you.
 I’ll start at the very beginning.

 Yogyakarta to Merapi

-It takes almost two hours to go from Yogyakarta to Merapi.
+It takes almost two hours to go from Yogyakarta to Merapi (New Selo Basecamp).
 It’s a long drive and although you can do it by motorbike I would really recommend taking a car.
 There’s a good reason for this; most people climb Merapi in the evening.
 Normally around 10-11pm at night.
 They do it so that they can watch the sunrise from the peak of Merapi.

 Of course it is possible to climb Merapi during the day, but most people don’t do this as it’s super hot.
 An alternative to climbing during the day is to hike to the top of the Merapi in the evening.
 This is a good option to do if you want to camp at the top of Merapi.